Tag Archives: Ashley Judd

 At two hours and fifty-two minutes, there is plenty of time for each character to make their mark.

-Mann’s style is all over the place and even the musical score brought me back to the episodic song intervals that Miami Vice created.
-The moody and dark atmosphere of dingy and crime-infested Los Angeles is perfectly placed against glossy and glamorous high-rise and sprawling estate scenes.
+The moody, dark atmosphere of dingy, crime-infested Los Angeles is perfectly set against glossy, glamorous high-rise and sprawling estate scenes.
 The bright and luminous city skyline is a feast for the eyes.

 The cop/criminal dynamic is the main draw as Heat flexes its masculine muscles scene after scene.
 A bloody bank heist gone wrong at the beginning of the film cements what Mann is trying to create here.
-A guy’s film with enough juice to hook the introspective film viewer too.